Sumit1993/todo-app-api/LOCAL_MONITORING.md

 ## Overview

-The Todo App supports two monitoring configurations:

-1. **Local Monitoring** - For local development using Prometheus, Grafana, and Pushgateway
-2. **Grafana Cloud** - For cloud deployment (configured automatically on Render)

-This guide focuses on the local monitoring setup.
+The Todo App uses Prometheus for monitoring metrics during both local development and when deployed to the cloud.
+For logging, we use file-based logs locally and Grafana Loki when deployed to the cloud.

 ## Prerequisites